Mockbuster: Foreign knockoffs and illegitimate sequels

-Mockbusters and ripoffs can be filmed and released outside of the original films’ countries.
-Low-budget studios in foreign countries may produce illegitimate sequels to pre-existing higher budgeted films series that began in other countries.
+Mockbusters and ripoffs can be filmed and released outside of the original films' countries.
+Low-budget studios in foreign countries may produce illegitimate sequels to preexisting higher budgeted films series that began in other countries.
 These sequels are unofficial, and often even unknown to the creators and producers of the original films.
 These unofficial sequels are rarely, or never, released in the original country, usually due to licensing issues.
 In other cases, a film released in other countries is renamed as a sequel to another film in contrast to the original title.

-Two Italian directors directed unofficial sequels to George A. Romero's 1978 Dawn of the Dead: Lucio Fulci's Zombi 2 sold itself as the sequel to that film (which was called Zombi in Italy) and even used a line originally written for Dawn of the Dead.
+Two Italian directors directed unofficial sequels to George A. Romero's 1978 Dawn of the Dead: Lucio Fulci's Zombi 2 sold itself as the sequel to that film (which was called Zombi in Italy), and even used a line originally written for Dawn of the Dead.
 In a similar, more infamous Italian example, the 1990 goblin-themed Troll 2 was hastily marketed as a sequel to Troll.

 The Philippine film industry is also known for its unauthorised adaptations of popular Western films.
 The popularity of the Batman films, most especially the 1966 TV series, has led to numerous unauthorised remakes and pastiches, such as James Batman starring comedian Dolphy, Batman Fights Dracula, and Alyas Batman en Robin.
 Dolphy also played leading roles in other mockbusters, including Wanted: Perfect Father, a comedy-drama based on the 1993 film Mrs. Doubtfire, and Tataynic, a 1998 parody of James Cameron's Titanic.
 Other Filipino knockoffs include Bobo Cop (a parody of RoboCop) and Rocky Plus V (a spoof of the Rocky series).

 Turkish cinema was known, particularly in the 1970s and 1980s, for knockoff films done at a cheap, amateur level.
-The Man who Saved the World became infamous for its theft of clips and songs from Star Wars and Raiders of the Lost Ark, so much so that the film is popularly known as "Turkish Star Wars" in English-speaking realms, where it typifies the concept of so bad, it's good.
+The Man who Saved the World became infamous for its theft of clips and songs from Star Wars and Raiders of the Lost Ark, to the point that the film is popularly known in English-speaking realms as "Turkish Star Wars", where it typifies the concept of so bad, it's good.
 Three Giant Men involved a battle between Marvel Comics characters Spider-Man and Captain America, both unauthorized and dressed in cheap costumes, decades before Captain America: Civil War covered the same concept to greater success.